The Expires Headers of a website tell the browser when to load its resource from the server or its cache.

 Test Performance

-Now everything is done, so we will test the performance of the site.
-We will use GTmetrix.
+Now the header modification is completed, so we will test the performance of the site.

-The performance is not so great, but it is better than first.
-Before adding the expires headers module, we get 0 out of 100 and now about 45 out of 100.
+The performance is not so great, but it is better than the first.
+Before adding the header’s value, we get 0 out of 100 and now about 45 out of 100.

 Conclusion

 Expires headers misconfiguration is very bad for your WordPress website.
-So you can follow these steps to configure expires headers correctly on your server.
+So you can follow these steps to configure correctly on your server.

 If you do not want to configure through CLI, you should use a plugin named HTTP headers.
-This plugin is very easy to configure, and you can also configure other headers policies.
+This plugin is very easy to configure, and you can also configure other header policies.

 If you have any problems or suggestions about expires headers, then throw your comment in the comment section.